jo-meister/hamiltonian-cycle/README.md

 *   HC to TSP certificate - Route found of total distance 7: [1, 2, 4, 6, 7, 5, 3, 1]

 ### big.dat
 This file contains a graph that presents a challenge for the brute force solution.
-It is intractable for the brute force solution because there are to many possible paths through the graph to create a cycle.
+It is intractable for the brute force solution because there are too many possible paths through the graph to create a cycle.
 The heuristic algorithm is able to find the solution in less than two minutes.
 *   Heuristic certificate - Hamiltonian cycle found: [1, 2, 3998, 4, 3999, 5, 4000, 6, 7, …, 3996, 3997, 3, 1]
 *   Brute force certificate - None after 20 minutes